TR0U8L3-gif/TR0U8L3-gif/README.md

 ## 📖 About Me:

-* ✨ 2025 goal: refactor Workai mobile app
+* ✨ 2026 goal: understand BRD, PRD, ADR and other strange acronyms
-* 📖 I’m currently learning everything about flutter
+* 📖 I’m currently learning everything about SDLC and flutter <3
-* 🎓 Student at the Bialystok University of Technology
+* 🎓 I’ve completed my engineering degree in Computer Science and I’m considering a Master’s next
 * 🤯 Exploring TDD, Clean Architecture and SOLID ~~life~~ principles
 * 🤔 Fun fact: Cows produce more milk when they listen to gentle music
 * 🤗 Interesting conclusions: You should listen to gentle music to be more productive or give more milk...